JetBrains/intellij-sdk-docs/topics/appendix/tools/gradle_intellij_plugin/tools_gradle_intellij_plugin.md

 {#intellij-extension-localpath}

 The path to the locally installed IDE distribution that should be used to build the plugin.
-Using the `intellij.localPath` allows to build the plugin using an IDE that is not available in [](intellij_artifacts.md).
+Using `intellij.localPath` allows building the plugin using an IDE that is not available in [](intellij_artifacts.md).

 {style="narrow"}
 Type